ShZil/network-utilities/Scanner/README.md

 [03:26] I've been working on "Device Profile" for too long after midnight.
 This is my progress:
 - Add `NetworkEntity.to_dict`
 - Add `NetworkStorage.py:match(str)`
+- Fixed a bug that was crashing the software by moving an import to inside a function